covjson/specification/README.md

 For all these reasons, the CoverageJSON format was developed which tries to fill these gaps, while being linked-data friendly, space-efficient, and easy to produce and consume.

-## How can JSON be efficient?

-Contrarily to its name, CoverageJSON has two serialization forms: JSON and [CBOR](http://cbor.io), each with its own file extension and content type.
-The latter is a binary format based on the JSON data model (and allowing some extensions like packed arrays).
-Within CoverageJSON, CBOR provides improved space and parsing efficiency for bigger coverages.
-Supporting the JSON format as well allows for easy prototyping, debugging, and understanding of the format.

 ## How can I use CoverageJSON?

 While the format is still in development and changing, a range of libraries are developed for reading and visualizing CoverageJSON documents: